(Korshikov) Zakrys & Chaber, 1922

 Fig. 3 a-b: Lepocinclis convoluta.
 L = 148 µm.
-A dead specimen in which the cytoplasm and chromatophores have beeen decomposed, so that the trough-shaped paramylon grains (TPG), the smaller oval paramylon grains (OPG) and the striation of the pellicle are clearly visible.
+A dead specimen in which the cytoplasm and chromatophores have decomposed, so that the trough-shaped paramylon grains (TPG), the smaller oval paramylon grains (OPG) and the striation of the pellicle are clearly visible.
 Obj.
 100 X.

 Fig. 4: Lepocinclis convoluta.
-Focal plane on the disc-shaped chromatophores (Chr) in a S-shaped curved specimen.
+Focal plane on the disc-shaped chromatophores (Chr) in a S-shaped specimen.
 Obj.
 100 X.

-In my population of Lepocinclis convoluta I could find many cases of infestations with parasitical fungi.
-The infested specimens are much lighter in color.
-Probably caused by the degradation of the chromatophores and of the paramylon due to the infestation.
+In my population of Lepocinclis convoluta I could find many cases of infestations with parasitic fungi.
+The infested specimens are much lighter in color, probably caused by the degradation of the chromatophores and of the paramylon due to the infestation.
 In these specimens I repeatedly found a granular mass (s. figs. 7 a and 8).
 This is likely the nucleus strongly enlarged in response to the infestation.
 However, it may also be the fungal cell.
-In one case I found specimens covered with fungal cells (sporangia?) on the pellicle (s. fig. 9).
+In one case I have found specimens covered with fungal cells (sporangia?) on the pellicle (s. fig. 9).
 It is unclear to me whether this was another stage of infestation with the same parasitic fungus (as shown in figs. 7a–b and 8) or another type of parasitic infestation.